yyliu11/FEC/README.md

 ![Questions & Answers Add Answer component screenshot](docs/img/qa-modal.png)

-The Q&A provides the questions and answers posted by users and sellers.
+The Q&A displays questions and answers posted by users and sellers.

-All questions and answers are sorted by usefulness that is voted by users while the answers from sellers are listed on the top.
+All questions and answers are sorted by usefulness voted by users while the answers from sellers are listed on the top.

 The Live Search enables searching questions real time.

-The inline models also allow user to submit questions and post answers to the existing questions.
-Meanwhile, the form authentication feature in the modal prevents dummy data from being sent to the API.
+The inline modals allow users to submit questions and post answers to the existing questions.
+With a form authentication feature, the modal prevents dummy data from being sent to the API.

 ### [Ratings & Reviews](client/src/components/Ratings/)